Mother Teresa borne to sainthood by complex, mysterious process

 By Philip Pullella

-VATICAN CITY The canonisation of Mother Teresa of Calcutta on Sunday will be the culmination of a process - sometimes called "the saint-making machine" - that is long, complex, expensive, opaque and often contentious.
+VATICAN CITY The canonization of Mother Teresa of Calcutta marked the culmination of a process - sometimes called "the saint-making machine" - that is long, complex, expensive, opaque and often contentious.

 But the path to sainthood is often more bureaucratic than beatific.